Houston Dynamo FC: Partnership with Golden Boy promotions

-Competing in the Eastern Conference (2011–14)
+Competing in the Eastern Conference (2011–2014)

-The Dynamo switched to the Eastern Conference for the 2011 season, after teams were added in Vancouver and Portland.
-The team ended the regular season in second place in the Eastern Conference with a record of twelve wins, nine losses, and thirteen draws for 49 points.
+The Dynamo switched to the Eastern Conference for the 2011 season, after teams in Vancouver and Portland were added.
+The team ended the regular season in second place in the Eastern Conference with a record of 12-9-13 (WLD) and 49 points.
 This record was fueled by MVP candidate Brad Davis's league-leading 16 assists.

 In the Eastern Conference semi-finals, the Dynamo were matched up in a series against the Philadelphia Union, which the Dynamo won 3–1 in the home and home series.
 For the Eastern Conference Final, the Dynamo traveled to Kansas City.
-Brad Davis was injured in the first half, but despite this blow, the Dynamo scored twice to earn their ticket to the MLS Final and a chance to face the Los Angeles Galaxy.
+Brad Davis was injured in the first half, however, the Dynamo scored twice to earn their ticket to the MLS Final and a chance to face the Los Angeles Galaxy.

 Los Angeles's Home Depot Center had been selected to host the 2011 MLS Final.
-Two seasons prior, the Dynamo faced the Galaxy there in the Western Conference Final, during which several blackouts occurred.
-The Dynamo were not able to power through the game, surrendering a goal to Landon Donovan in the 72nd minute.
+The Dynamo were not able to power through, surrendering a goal to Landon Donovan in the 72nd minute.

 After completion of their new stadium, the Dynamo made a victorious home debut on May 12, 2012, vs. D.C.
 United thanks to a Brad Davis strike in front of a capacity crowd of 22,039 that would mark the beginning of what would be an unbeaten year for the Dynamo at home, posting a year-end home record of 11–0–6.
 In the playoffs, the Dynamo traveled to Chicago to face the Chicago Fire.
 Buoyed by two goals by Will Bruin, the Dynamo held on to a 2–1 victory in Chicago.
 The Dynamo then faced the top seed in the Eastern Conference, Sporting Kansas City in the Eastern Conference Semi-finals, played over two legs.
 Behind goals from Adam Moffat and Will Bruin.
 In front of a crowd of 20,894, Kansas City defeated the Dynamo 1–0, but the Dynamo survived 2–1 on aggregate.